 So, let’s compare and contrast red light and infrared light therapy.

 Red Light Therapy vs Infrared Light Therapy

 Red light therapy, often called low-power laser therapy (LPLT), photobiomodulation (PBM), or low-level laser therapy (LLLT) is easily explained.
-According to Cleveland Medical Clinic it’s “a treatment that uses low wavelength red light to improve your skin’s appearance, such as reducing wrinkles, scars, redness, and acne.
+According to Cleveland Medical Clinic it’s “a treatment that uses low wavelength red light to improve skin’s appearance.
+This includes reducing wrinkles, scars, redness, and acne.
 It’s also used to treat other medical conditions.”

 Medical clinics frequently offer red light therapy, also referred to as near-infrared light, as a holistic, less invasive skin treatment.
 Be aware that tanning booths are not considered part of the red light grouping.
 Rather they emit UV rays that could damage the skin and the cells, while red light does not.

 On the other hand, infrared light waves, unlike red light, are invisible to the naked eye.
 However, you can feel them via heat generated.
 Infrared light is also naturally generated by the sun.
 However, you can gain the benefits of infrared from saunas and other sources without risking skin damage that comes from the sun’s UV rays.

 Infrared saunas are one option for light therapy and can provide near-, mid-, and far-infrared lighting.
 As one skin specialist puts it, “Using a sauna is essentially a form of exercise for your skin.”
 It’s important to know exactly what to look for in a sauna and whether it includes the entire spectrum of infrared lighting.
 Health Mate saunas feature low-emf, nonharmful infrared, and our full spectrum saunas include all 3 levels of infrared light, from near to far.